mkcor/python-prog/_episodes/05-functions.md

 > {: .language-python}
 >
 > 1. What does `print_date(day=1, month=2, year=2003)` print?
-> 2. When have you seen a function call like this before?
-> 3. When and why is it useful to call functions this way?
+> 2. When and why is it useful to call functions this way?
 >
 > > ## Solution
 > >
 > > 1. `2003/2/1`
 > > 2.
-We saw examples of using *named arguments* when working with the pandas library.
-For example, when reading in a dataset
-> > using `data = pd.read_csv('data/gapminder_gdp_europe.csv', index_col='country')`, the last argument `index_col` is a
-> > named argument.
-> > 3.
 Using named arguments can make code more readable since one can see from the function call what name the different arguments
 > > have inside the function.
 It can also reduce the chances of passing arguments in the wrong order, since by using named arguments
 > > the order doesn't matter.
 > {: .solution}